Markham property owner built a backyard ice rink. The City says it has to go

 “They came to my homes multiple times,” Ross said.

-According to the city, Ross’s mistake was not seeking approval before building the large rink.
-He was first fined for removing trees, without prior approval.
+According to the city, Ross did not seek approval before building the large rink.
+He was first fined for removing trees without prior approval.

 “They fined me for cutting down the trees, and I paid all of those fines.”

-But City of Markham staff had more issues with the project saying his ice rink construction changed the topography of the land.
+However, City staff had more issues with the project, saying that the construction of his ice rink changed the land’s topography.

-Ross points out the Markham Heritage Committee, tasked with giving changes in this district the green light, recommended the rink be approved by city council.
+Ross points out that the Markham Heritage Committee, tasked with giving changes in this district the green light, recommended that city council approve the rink.

 “On what basis?”
 Ross asked.
 “There is nothing in the bylaw nor in the heritage agreement that states backyard ice rinks can’t be built.
 There are bylaws for pools, but not ice rinks.”